imwally/linkview/README.md

 # linkview

-Like [urlview](https://github.com/sigpipe/urlview) but tailored for HTML documents.
+Like [urlview](https://github.com/sigpipe/urlview) but for HTML documents.

 That is, unlike `urlview` it only reads valid HTML documents as it relies on the [goquery](https://github.com/puerkitobio/goquery)